yomybaby/kr.yostudio.drawer/README.md

 ## Usage
 1. Install the [Ti.DrawerLayout](https://github.com/manumaticx/Ti.DrawerLayout)
-Unfortunaltly, latest version of Ti.DrawerLayout not avaliable on gitt.io.
+Unfortunately, latest version of Ti.DrawerLayout not avaliable on gitt.io.
 Because original version of this module was stopped to maintain.
 You can download [@manumaticx version](https://github.com/manumaticx/Ti.DrawerLayout/tree/master/dist).
 1. Install this widget via gitTio:
 ```
 gittio install kr.yostudio.drawer
 ```
-1. In your xml, use like bleow code.
+1. In your xml, use like below code.
 You have to set one `leftView` and one `centerWindow`

 #### xml
 ```xml